azadkuh/qhttp/README.md

 of this small library, although those can be added on top of `QHttp`.
-- The client classes are by no mean designed as a `QNetworkAccessManager` replacement. `QHttpClient` is simpler and lighter, for serious scenarios just use `QNetworkAccessManager` which supports proxy, redirections, ...
+- The client classes are by no mean designed as a `QNetworkAccessManager` replacement. `QHttpClient` is simpler and lighter, for serious scenarios just use `QNetworkAccessManager` which supports proxy, redirections, authentication, cookie jar, ssl, ...
 - I'm a busy person.